Starting to work on your relationships can suck!

 - I am a certification candidate with the Center for Nonviolent Communication from Ohio, U.S.A.

-- I am a co-founder of NVC Connect, an international platform for all those who want to learn, practice, and teach Nonviolent Communication
+- I am the co-founder of NVC Connect, an international platform for all those who want to learn, practice, and teach Nonviolent Communication.
+Here are the interviews I recorded for this project.

 - I love teaching, but I hate theory, so all my workshops and materials are based on a lot of exercises and practice

 - I value the privacy and peace of mind (mine or others’), so you will receive materials from me only when I have something to say

-- I read all the messages I get through the website or on Facebook and I do my best to reply to all as soon as possible
+- I read all the messages I get via the website or on Facebook and I do my best to reply to all as soon as possible

-- My man and I have been together since 2007 and we have 4 cats (never a dull moment in our house)
+- My man and I have been together since 2007 and we have a cat

 - I love learning different things from different areas of life.
 Sometimes I decide to apply those learnings like I did with this website – it’s a DIY project and I am really proud of it. 🙂

 - After memorizing tons of information to get into the Medical University and after learning other tons of information in the first year there, I decided to quit, because I realized that wasn’t the way I wanted to help people

 - This list will be updated from time to time, so come back 😉